Analog Devices, Inc.

 What are the main risks of holding ADI?

-Of course.
-Based on a professional analysis of the provided information, here are the key risks of holding Analog Devices, Inc. (ADI), ordered by importance.
+Based on the provided information, here are the key risks of holding Analog Devices (ADI):

 What is the price forecast for ADI in 2026?